-- -t Use the -t option to specify the method of tape functions to use to issue the release SCSI command.
+- OPTIONS -t Use the -t option to specify the method of tape functions to use to issue the release SCSI command.
 If the -t option is not specified, the default method is to use the OS tape driver SCSI passthrough functions.
-Refer to the libcdi (1m) man page for the complete list of access methods currently supported by the cdi release program. - -v Run the program in verbose mode.
-This option prints the version number of the CDI library used by the program.
+Refer to the libcdi (1m) man page for the complete list of access methods currently supported by the cdi_release program. - $-\mathbf{v}$ Run the program in verbose mode.
+This option prints the version number of the CDI library used by the program. - EXAMPLES Sample output including drive status information:

-CDI_RELEASE successful.

-status = 0, DRIVE_STATUS_READY

-If the drive is reserved by another host, you should see something like this:
+CDI_RELEASE successful. cdi_info.drivestat is: status = 0, DRIVE_STATUS_READY msg = The tape drive is ready for use If the drive is reserved by another host, you should see something like this:

-''' CDI_RELEASE failed.

-cdi_info.status = CDI_RESERVATION_ERROR (c)

-status = 0, DEVICE_STATUS_READY

-msg = The tape drive is ready for use '''
+CDI_RELEASE failed. cdi_info.status = CDI_RESERVATION_ERROR (c) cdi_info.drivestat is: status = 0, DEVICE_STATUS_READY msg = The tape drive is ready for use